Crush Injury Claims

 4. How much compensation will I get from a crush injury claim?

-There isn’t a guaranteed set amount of compensation.
+There isn’t a guaranteed set amount of compensation you can secure in a crush injury claim.
 Generally, the more severe your crush injury and the bigger the impact it has on your life, the higher the amount of compensation you can expect to receive.
 Our accident at work lawyers will be able to give a better indication of compensation amounts after reviewing the details of your case.

-5. How long will it take to make a crush injury compensation claim?
+5. How long will it take to make a crush injury claim?

-Each claim is different and the time it takes varies depending on the details of each case.
-If your claim is relatively straightforward, you can expect it to conclude within months.
-However, if the facts are complicated or the injury particularly severe, it can take years to sort out liability and ensure that we know exactly what the future holds for you medically.
-Our experts will always aim to secure the maximum amount of compensation for you in the shortest possible time, keeping you informed and up-to-date with any developments throughout the process.
+Each type of personal injury claim is different and the time it takes varies depending on the details of each case.
+If your crush injury claim is relatively straightforward, you can expect it to conclude within months.
+However, if the facts are complicated or the crush injury particularly severe, it can take years to sort out liability and ensure that we know exactly what the future holds for you medically.
+Our experts will always aim to secure the maximum amount of compensation for you in the shortest possible time, keeping you informed and up-to-date with any developments throughout the process of your crush injury claim.

 If you have questions about making a crush injury compensation claim, our lawyers are just a phone call away – get in touch today for free no obligation advice.